puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 So, "Schema first" means that I am describing all of the GraphQL using the SDL short-hand, then I am filling in the implementations on the GraphQL types.

-What you see above is Redwood doing some special casing here for `Query` and `Mutation` where any top-level function is expected to be on either of those types, and then you can see that I add my own implementation of the Puzzle's `currentAccountGamePlayed`.
+What you see above is RedwoodJS doing some special casing here for `Query` and `Mutation` where any top-level function is expected to be on either of those types, and then you can see that I add my own implementation of the Puzzle's `currentAccountGamePlayed`.

 This whole system means there's a lot less code, and _I mean a lot_.
 At my job prior to TypeScript, Artsy, we wrote the [Artsy GraphQL API code-first](https://github.com/artsy/metaphysics/blob/main/src/schema/v2/gene.ts#L55) results in a lot of JavaScript which can be trivially described in SDL, and definitions which often do not need custom resolver logic.

 That does not make "Schema first" a magic, easy win though.
-What I learned over my first year of using Redwood, was that "Schema first" is a lossy abstraction because **it's hard to reconcile the two disparate areas of concern**.
+What I learned over my first year of using RedwoodJS, was that "Schema first" is a lossy abstraction because **it's hard to reconcile the two disparate areas of concern**.
 E.g. The SDL and the resolvers live in different places.
 If you add a new resolver in the SDL, and add a typo to your service file - it could take a long time to discover that.

-Redwood's answer for solving this is codegen - relying on the popular [GraphQL Codegen](https://the-guild.dev/graphql/codegen) library/CLI tool to take the schema which you have generated, and creates TypeScript types from it.
-GraphQL Codegen is a great project, and is very flexible - Redwood have it configured to roughly approximate their runtime implementation and for the sort of people/project's Redwood is targeted at (new startups, probably writing in JS) - it's enough.
+RedwoodJS's answer for solving this is codegen - relying on the popular [GraphQL Codegen](https://the-guild.dev/graphql/codegen) library/CLI tool to take the schema which you have generated, and creates TypeScript types from it.
+GraphQL Codegen is a great project, and is very flexible - RedwoodJS have it configured to roughly approximate their runtime implementation and for the sort of people/project's RedwoodJS is targeted at (new startups, probably writing in JS) - it's enough.

 As you might have guessed, it was not enough for me.